Product Design Takes

 In a perfect built environment, every door would open automatically, without physical contact and the threat of fomite transmission, but budgets and building conditions usually make this impossible — particularly on retrofit projects.
 With hygienic surfaces and touchless interface the new ambition for so many of our interiors clients, Gensler designed a collection of door pulls that lets people get in and out with their wrists, forearms, and elbows instead of their germ-spreading hands.
 And unlike anything on the market, our forward-thinking hardware makes a particularly ideal choice for bathroom doors, where the research suggests that building occupants are hankering for a more sanitary fix.

-A perfect synthesis of functionality and sculptural elegance, this new line of door pulls demonstrates that high utility products don’t have to undermine the visual integrity of a space.
+A splendid synthesis of functionality and sculptural elegance, this new line of door pulls demonstrates that high utility products don’t have to undermine the visual integrity of a space.
 Handcrafted of corrosion resistant AISI 316L stainless steel and mountable to metal, wood, and glass doors, the collection includes 13 organic and orthogonal designs in a selection of satin and powder coated finishes, all to suit an extensive range of tastes and interiors.